amient/goconnect/README.md

 - it builds linear pipelines for similar to Kafka Connect so it's goal is data connectivity not general data processing
 - it is more general than Kafka Connect and can build file-for-a-file pipelines
 - but it is a bit less general compared to Beam it only builds linear chains of transforms, not graphs
-- like Beam, it has internal concept of distributed collections and coders
+- like Beam, it has internal concept of parallelism and coders however here everything is statically typed
 - it scales simliarly to Kafka Connect by simply running mulitple instances of the same adapter
 - it guarantees at-least-once processing at minimum
 - exactly-once guarantees are optional and designed in general similarly to Beam